When you’re in Naples, you won’t want to miss the island of Capri.

 – Sleep in Anacapri: quieter, less expensive, more authentic atmosphere and beautiful views.

-• Excellent value: Capri Dreaming in Anacapri, comfortable, quiet and just a few minutes from the main streets.
-Approx. €90 with breakfast – See prices
+- Excellent value: Rest and Dream in Anacapri, comfortable, quiet and just a few minutes from the main streets.
+Approx. €90 with breakfast: See prices for Rest and Dream Capr in Anacapri

 For Naples, our guide will help you choose among the best neighborhoods and avoid the less recommended areas: where to sleep in Naples.